 MCH Workforce Development and Training Center

-This funding opportunity provides financial support to U.S. higher education institutions to develop a centralized training center that enhances the skills and effectiveness of professionals working in maternal and child health services.
+This funding opportunity provides financial support to higher education institutions to develop and enhance training programs for professionals working in maternal and child health across the United States.

 Award Range